rohit1406/learn-data-science/README.md

 6. SciPy - a library with additional scientific functions
 7. Plotly - a plotting library
 8. scikit-learn - for predictive data analysis
+9. seaborn - Seaborn is a library for making statistical graphics in Python.
+It builds on top of matplotlib and integrates closely with pandas data structures.

 ## 🗃️ Topics